NAPLAN: Results

 The NAPLAN Data Service identify areas of strength or weakness within a school or classroom.
 At the classroom level, the Item Analysis Report, the Writing Criteria Report and (for numeracy in particular) the Assessment Area Report provide powerful diagnostic information which can be used to complement school assessment and to inform the planning of teaching and learning programs.
 Reports are usually delivered in September.
 Each student tested receives a student report.
 Schools receive detailed results as to how each student answered individual questions, but do not have access to what the questions were.
 The tests provide an indication, not a fine grading, of a student's performance.
 Parents are only given general feedback as to which percentile band their children are in for each type of test.
 ACARA does not provide the magnitude of the measurement error or the imprecision of the tests.

 On average in almost all NAPLAN tests home-schooled students perform better than students who attend schools.
 Some schools, particularly small ones, are reporting such significant changes in year to year results that the results are meaningless.

 The data from NAPLAN is collated onto the MySchool website.
 The Australian Primary Principals Association does not support the publication of results in a way that allows for easy intra-school comparisons.
 The results are graded along a series of ten bands based on achieving complex solutions to questions and spanning all age groups.
 Data analysis packages are available to schools.
-Some school are using the results from NAPLAN on an individual basis when making decisions regarding enrolment.
+Some schools are using the results from NAPLAN on an individual basis when making decisions regarding enrolment.
 Tests results are directly linked to federal funding agreements with the states.

 The delay between testing and the release of results has been criticised for taking too long to be useful within the same year.
 The test results have shown that since 2008 Year 3 students have gained at reading, grammar and writing skills.
 They have also revealed that improvements in spelling and numeracy were achieved by Year 5 students while the writing skills of Year 7 and 9 students have declined.

 Availability of past tests

-The 2012-2016 test are available.
+The 2012–2016 test are available.

-The 2008-2011 tests are available, copies are also available from The Wayback Machine.
+The 2008–2011 tests are available, copies are also available from The Wayback Machine.